grinnell-cs/csc151-images/_eboards/eboard25.md

 --------------------

 * Welcome back from break!
+    * You've come back from around the world.
+Consider masking.
-* I think the day and the topic match well.
+* Happy April Fool's day.
+I think the day and the topic match well.
 * I chatted with some colleagues at a conference during break, and they suggested that one benefit to the ACM Code of Ethics is that if you are fired for trying to follow it (e.g., refusing to do something